rossant/rossant.github.io/content/2016-01-06-moving-away-hdf5.md

 Title: Moving away from HDF5
 Tags: python

 In the research lab where I work, we've been developing a data processing pipeline for several years.
 This includes not only a program but also a new file format based on **HDF5** for a specific type of data.
-While the choice of HDF5 was looking compelling on paper, we found many issues with it. **Recently, we decided to move away permanently from this format in our software**.
+While the choice of HDF5 was looking compelling on paper, we found many issues with it. **Recently, despite the high costs, we decided to abandon this format in our software**.

-In this post, I'll describe what is HDF5 and what are the issues that made us abandon it.
+In this post, I'll describe what is HDF5 and what are the issues that made us move away from it.

 <!-- PELICAN_END_SUMMARY -->